They burned alive in tanks, sat for hours on radio intercepts, crossed the rivers, and then, after the war, were able to live a beautiful, happy life.

 “Goebbels shouted that Koenigsberg would not be taken by Russians for a year, but it took just a day's 4.
 I didn’t have to get to Berlin a bit, ”Nikolai Maksimovich complained.

 Victory Day met their 21-I fighter-anti-tank artillery brigade in Konigsberg.
 From there, they, together with their military property, loaded into echelons and took direction to the Far East.

 The defeat of Germany meant that World War II was nearing its end.
 The situation in the Far East has radically changed.
 The Japanese militarists, who still continued the war, were now in complete military-political isolation.
 Relentlessly approaching events foreshadowed the Far Eastern aggressor, as well as Hitler's Reich, the logical inevitable outcome - a rout and unconditional surrender.

 However, Japan, although it had lost its allies, continued to actively participate in World War II.
 The Japanese press, Japanese propaganda hysterically urged the Japanese: “To win at whatever cost”, arguing that “our spirit is above the German!”

-Along the borders with the Soviet Union, the most powerful Japanese army, the Kwantung, was located.
-Together with the troops located in South Sakhalin and the Kuril Islands, it numbered 1,2 million soldiers and officers, about 1200 tanks, 540 guns, up to 1800 aircraft.
+Along the borders with the Soviet Union housed the most powerful Japanese army - Kwantung.
+She, along with troops located on South Sakhalin and the Kuril Islands, numbered 1,2 a million soldiers and officers, about 1200 tanks, 540 guns, up to 1800 aircraft.

 This army was commanded by one of the most experienced Japanese generals, Otoju Yamada.